noah415/Happy_Turkey/README.md

 # Happy_Turkey
 Simple JS game.
-To play, open the html file in browser and click the link.
+To play, open the html file in browser.